abhin4v/abhin4v.github.io/posts/continuation-defunctionalization.md

 [^defunc]: Learn more about _Defunctionalization_ in the [Defunctionalization at Work][4] paper by Olivier Danvy and Lasse R. Nielsen.

-For Defunctionalizing the continuations, we need to find out all possible cases of continuations we have:
+For defunctionalizing the continuations, we need to find out all possible cases of continuations we have:

 ```{.java emphasize=5:35-6:42,12:39-12:55}
 static <T> void iterateCPS(